-11 A tabletop exercise is a structured discussion exercise among decision makers or responders, based on a scenario or set of conditions representing a potential emergency response situation.
+11 A 'tabletop exercise' is a structured discussion exercise undertaken by decision makers or responders that is based on a scenario or set of conditions representing a potential emergency response situation.
 The objective is both educational and developmental in that misunderstandings, incorrect perceptions and errors in procedures can be identified easily and then corrected.

 2.102.
 Training material should be developed by subject matter experts and qualified trainers.
-Experts could assist in:
+Experts could:

-- Answering questions that are beyond the capability of professional trainers; - The operation of field and local equipment and the operation of equipment under adverse conditions, including the use of non-permanent equipment.
+- (a) Answer questions that are beyond the capability of professional trainers; - (b) Provide information about the operation of field and local equipment and the operation of other equipment, including non-permanent equipment, under adverse conditions.

 2.103.
 Training, including periodic exercises and drills, should be sufficiently realistic and challenging to prepare personnel responsible for accident management duties to cope with and respond to situations that may occur during an event [21].
-Drills should extend over a time period long enough to realistically represent the plan response and should allow for testing the transmission of information during shift changes.
+Drills should extend over a time period long enough to realistically represent the plant response and should allow for the transmission of information during shift changes to be tested.
 Special exercises and drills should be developed to practice shift changeovers between operations staff and technical support centre staff and information transfer between different teams.
-Training should cover accidents occurring simultaneously on more than one unit, accidents occurring in different reactor operating states and accidents in the spent fuel pool.
-Training should consider unconventional line-ups of the plant equipment, the use of non-permanent equipment (such as diesel power generators and pumps) as well as repair of the equipment.
+Training should cover accidents occurring simultaneously at more than one unit, accidents occurring in different reactor operating states and accidents in the spent fuel pool.
+Training should consider unconventional line-ups of the plant equipment, the use of non-permanent equipment (e.g. diesel power generators, pumps) and repair of the equipment.

 2.104.
-Training material should address the implementation of strategies under adverse environmental conditions, including conditions resulting from external hazards with potentially high radiation levels and under the influence of stress on the anticipated behaviour of staff.
+Training material should address the implementation of strategies under adverse environmental conditions, including conditions resulting from external hazards with potentially high radiation levels, and under the influence of stress on the anticipated behaviour of staff.

 2.105.
-Training for new staff as well as refresher training should be developed for all groups of staff involved in accident management.
-The frequency of refresher training should be established on the basis of the difficulty and importance of accident management tasks.
-A maximum interval for refresher training should be defined, but, depending on the outcome of exercises and drills held at the plant, a shorter interval may be selected.
-Changes in the guidance and/or use of the guidance should be reflected in the training programme consistent with the nature of the changes and such changes should be communicated to various interested parties.
+Training for new staff, as well as refresher training for existing staff, should be developed for all groups of staff involved in accident management.
+The frequency of refresher training should be established on the basis of the difficulty and the importance of accident management tasks.
+A maximum interval for refresher training should be defined, but depending on the outcome of exercises and drills held at the plant, a shorter interval may be selected.
+Changes in the guidance or in the use of the guidance should be reflected in the training programme.
+Such changes should be communicated to interested parties.

 2.106.
 Criteria for evaluating the effectiveness of an exercise or a drill should be established.
-Such criteria should characterize the ability of the team participating in the exercise or drill to understand and follow the evolution of plant status, to reach well founded decisions for various events including unanticipated events, to initiate appropriate actions, and to meet the objectives of the exercise or drill (see Ref.
+Such criteria should characterize the ability of the team participating in the exercise or drill to understand and follow the evolution of the plant status, to reach well founded decisions for various events (including unanticipated events), to initiate appropriate actions and to meet the objectives of the exercise or drill (see Ref.
 [17]).

 2.107.
-Results from exercises and drills should be systematically evaluated to provide feedback for improvement of the training programme and, if applicable, the procedures and guidelines as well as the organizational aspects of accident management.
+Results from exercises and drills should be systematically evaluated to provide feedback for the improvement of the training programme and, if applicable, the procedures and guidelines, as well as the organizational aspects of accident management.

 2.108.
-If, within the operating organization, transfer of authority to direct the accident management actions is considered during an accident, it should be verified that the person to whom authority will be transferred has the required background to efficiently discharge such authority.
+If, within the operating organization, the transfer of authority to direct the accident management actions is considered during an accident, it should be verified that the person to whom authority will be transferred has the required background to efficiently discharge such authority.